 In the pre-developed condition, the site is characterized as sloping from the east to west.
 The soil classification, based upon Westchester County Soils Mapping is Knickerbocker fine sandy loam, 2 to 8 percent slopes.
 The site vegetation can be characterized as lawn and landscaped.
 The site is located along the west side of Fairlawn Avenue and east side of Fairlawn Avenue.
-Runoff from the existing dwelling flows through the gutters and downspouts with some terminating underground and directed towards the possible Cultec chambers in the rear yard.
+Runoff from the existing dwelling flows through the gutters and downspouts with some terminating underground and directed towards the existing catch basin on the street.